hindtaibi/FCCAnalyses_Hind/README.md

 # Generalities
 In this FCC-ee analysis, we are interested in final states with 2 leptonic Z bosons (ZH &rarr; 4l + xx).
 Therefore, we have two possibilities concerning these leptonic Z bsosons.
 Indeed, we could have:
-- two on shell leptonic Z bosons in the final state (case A),
+- two on shell leptonic Z bosons in the final state (case A);
 - one on shell and one off shell leptonic Z bosons in the final state (case B).

 Case A is studied through the files in the stage1ter folder [here](https://github.com/hindtaibi/FCCAnalyses_Hind/tree/main/stage1ter) and case B is studied through the files in the stage1quater folder [here](https://github.com/hindtaibi/FCCAnalyses_Hind/tree/main/stage1quater).
 If you are wondering what happened to stage1 and stage1bis, they fell into the oblivion of unsuccessful attempts.
 The files must be run successively as follows:
-- stage1X which takes as input the [simulated data](https://fcc-physics-events.web.cern.ch/FCCee/delphes/winter2023/idea/),
+- stage1X which takes as input the [simulated data](https://fcc-physics-events.web.cern.ch/FCCee/delphes/winter2023/idea/);
-- stage2 which takes as input the output of stage1X,
+- stage2 which takes as input the output of stage1X;
-- finalYZ which takes as input the output of stage2,
+- finalYZ which takes as input the output of stage2;
 - plots YZ which takes as input the output of final YZ.

 The use of each file is detailed below.